ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 receiver.

 There are two types of notifications supported:

 - Global, which are targeted to a FF-A endpoint and can be handled within any of its execution contexts, as determined by the scheduler of the system.
 - Per-vCPU, which are targeted to a FF-A endpoint and to be handled within a a specific execution context, as determined by the sender.

 The type of a notification is set when invoking FFA_NOTIFICATION_BIND to give permissions to the sender.

 Notification signaling resorts to two interrupts:

-- Schedule Receiver Interrupt: Non-secure physical interrupt to be handled by the FF-A 'transport' driver within the receiver scheduler.
-At initialization the SPMC (as suggested by the spec) configures a secure SGI, as non-secure, and triggers it when there are pending notifications, and the respective receivers need CPU cycles to handle them.
+- Schedule Receiver Interrupt: non-secure physical interrupt to be handled by the FF-A driver within the receiver scheduler.
+At initialization the SPMC donates a SGI ID chosen from the secure SGI IDs range and configures it as non-secure.
+The SPMC triggers this SGI on the currently running core when there are pending notifications, and the respective receivers need CPU cycles to handle them.
-- Notifications Pending Interrupt: Virtual Interrupt to be handled by the receiver of the notification.
-Set when there are pending notifications.
-For per-vCPU the NPI is pended at the handling of FFA_NOTIFICATION_SET interface.
+- Notifications Pending Interrupt: virtual interrupt to be handled by the receiver of the notification.
+Set when there are pending notifications for the given secure partition.
+The NPI is pended when the NWd relinquishes CPU cycles to an SP.

 The notifications receipt support is enabled in the partition FF-A manifest.

-The subsequent section provides more details about the each one of the FF-A interfaces for notifications support.

 Mandatory interfaces
 --------------------